mom-ocean/MOM6/ac/README.md

 ## Coupled builds

-The Autoconf build is currently only capable of building ocean-only executables, and cannot yet be build as part of a coupled more, nor as a standalone library.
+The Autoconf build is currently only capable of building ocean-only executables, and cannot yet be build as part of a coupled model, nor as a standalone library.
 This is planned to be addressed in a future release.